Genie in a Bottle

-"Genie in a Bottle" is a song by American singer Christina Aguilera from her self-titled debut studio album (1999).
-It was written by Pam Sheyne, Steve Kipner and David Frank, and produced by Kipner and Frank.
-The song was released on May 11, 1999, by RCA Records as the album's lead single.
-It is a teen pop and dance-pop song which incorporates elements from R&B. Lyrically, "Genie in a Bottle" uses sexual references to talk about the theme of self-respect.
+"Genie in a Bottle" is a song by the American singer Christina Aguilera from her self-titled debut album (1999).
+Pam Sheyne, Steve Kipner, and David Frank wrote the track; the latter two produced it.
+RCA Records released "Genie in a Bottle" as the album's lead single on May 11, 1999.
+A soul-pop, teen pop, and dance-pop song with elements of R&B, "Genie in a Bottle" uses sexual references to address themes of self-respect and abstinence: Aguilera's narration affirms to a love interest that to be with her, they have to know the right way to please her.

-"Genie in a Bottle" received generally favorable reviews from contemporary music critics, most of whom praised the song's lyrics and Aguilera's vocals on the track.
-It was nominated for Best Female Pop Vocal Performance at the 42nd Annual Grammy Awards.
-The single achieved commercial success, peaking atop the record charts of 21 countries.
-In the United States, the song peaked atop the Billboard Hot 100 and was certified double platinum by the Recording Industry Association of America (RIAA), having sold more than 2 million copies in the country.
+Reviews of "Genie in a Bottle" generally praised the production as catchy and Aguilera's vocals as soulful and expressive.
+It was nominated for Best Female Pop Vocal Performance at the 42nd Annual Grammy Awards in 2000.
+The single reached number one on record charts of 21 countries and has been certified double Platinum in Canada and the United Kingdom.
+In the United States, "Genie in a Bottle" spent five weeks atop the Billboard Hot 100 chart and has been certified triple Platinum by the Recording Industry Association of America.

-A music video for "Genie in a Bottle" was directed by Diane Martel and shot in Malibu, California.
-The video was well received by media outlets and gained a lot of play on music channels including VH1, BET and was featured heavily on the MTV program Total Request Live.
-"Genie in a Bottle" has been widely recognized as one of Aguilera's signature songs, and was credited with establishing her name in the music industry as well as playing a huge part in teen pop culture.
+Diane Martel directed the music video for "Genie in a Bottle", which was shot in Malibu, California.
+The video received heavy rotation on MTV's Total Request Live.
+"Genie in a Bottle" is one of Aguilera's signature songs, and was credited with establishing her name and for playing a part in the teen pop craze of the late 1990s.
 A Spanish version of the song titled "Genio Atrapado" was included on Mi Reflejo (2000), and the electropop remake "Genie 2.0" was included on Keeps Gettin' Better: A Decade of Hits (2008).
+"Genie in a Bottle" was covered by multiple artists, including Dove Cameron, Darren Criss and Speedway.